-- Follow the avoidance mechanisms provided by ISO/IEC 24772-1:2024 655 - Use type annotations to help provide static type checking prior to running the code. - Avoid the use of auto() for enums intended to be used for indexing into lists. - If using auto() for defining enums, ensure that auto() is used everywhere. - If using auto() for defining enums, be very careful in converting to list members. - Avoid using enums created by auto() to access lists.
+- Follow the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.5.5. - Use type annotations to help provide static type checking prior to running the code. - Avoid the use of auto() for enums intended to be used for indexing into lists. - If using auto() for defining enums, ensure that auto() is used everywhere. - If using auto() for defining enums, be very careful in converting to list members.